ParmarNaresh/ParmarNaresh/README.md

 ### Hi there 👋
-hello I am Naresh Parmar.
-I am Rajkot India base freelancher android developer.
-I have worked 20+ android application using Java/Kotlin.
-I have 5 years experience in android native app development.
+hello, I am Naresh Parmar.
+I am a Rajkot India-based freelancer android developer.
+I have worked on 30+ android applications using Java/Kotlin.
+I have 5 years of experience in android native app development.

 I will provide all types of application development services like offline/online android app development.
-I will provide an android app development services base on your requirement.
+I will provide android app development services based on your requirement.
 I will develop the android app as per your budget & timeline.

 ## Bellow services I will provide:-